ccclu/Inferring-the-Scene-Using-Wireless-Traffics-and-World-Knowledge.github.io/report.md

 During the training and evaluation process, the learning rate is dynamically adjusted based on changes in the training loss to improve convergence speed and generalization performance.
 On the training set, the model demonstrated good classification ability, achieving an accuracy of 78.57%.
 However, on the validation set, the accuracy was 48.28%, indicating room for improvement in generalization.
 ## Result Metrics Discussion
 ### Training Set Analysis
 On the training set, the model performs reasonably well, achieving an accuracy of **74%**, indicating that the model correctly classified most samples.
-However, the macro average recall (**74%**) is slightly lower than the macro average precision (**81%**), suggesting that while the model's predictions are generally accurate, it misses some samples in certain categories.
+And the average recall is **74%**, suggesting that while the model's predictions are generally accurate, it misses some samples in certain categories.

 #### Static:
 - Precision: **93%**, showing that the model predicts the static category very accurately, with most predictions being correct.